-Most recently, an activist shareholder of a large Austrian listed company initiated a law suit to challenge a resolution to appoint members of the supervisory board for lack of gender diversity.
+Recently, an activist shareholder of a large Austrian listed company initiated a lawsuit to challenge a resolution to appoint members of the supervisory board for lack of gender diversity.

-The SRR, which is intended to improve shareholder participation in listed companies, may have an impact on campaigns of activist shareholders.
+The SRR, which is intended to improve shareholder participation in listed companies, may have an impact on campaigns of activist shareholders in the long-term.
 The SRR addresses the identification of shareholders and the role of intermediaries (e.g., proxy advisers); the remuneration of the management board members (say on pay); and related party transactions.
 In particular, the improved transparency with respect to management remuneration may foster shareholder activism.